carletoniii/GrainGuide/frontend/README.md

 📷 Image Credits

+The homepage photo of film rolls was taken by Brian Huynh and is used under the Unsplash License.Original image: https://unsplash.com/photos/a-close-up-of-a-bunch-of-film-reels-Q1JB5XRwJkQ

-The homepage photo of film rolls was taken by Eye Speak and is used under the Unsplash License.Original image: unsplash.com/photos/three-green-and-white-cans-DH87j5UKK4w
+The photo of three green and white film canisters was taken by Eye Speak and is used under the Unsplash License.Original image: https://unsplash.com/photos/three-green-and-white-cans-DH87j5UKK4w

-📌 Deployment Instructions (Coming Soon)

-This section will include instructions for setting up production database credentials, hosting, and environment configuration when you're ready to deploy publicly.